google/executor.nvim/README.md

   stored command.
 Useful if your last run was a while ago, and the status output on your statusline is no longer relevant.

 - `ExecutorOneOff [cmd]`: runs the provided command and shows the results, but does not overwrite your stored command.
+Call this without a `cmd` to be prompted.
+This command will not be stored for future runs.

 These options are all available via the Lua API also: